DataDog/pg_tracing/README.md

 ## PostgreSQL Version Compatibility

-pg_tracing only supports PostgreSQL 16 for the moment.
+pg_tracing only supports PostgreSQL 15 and 16 for the moment.

 ## Documentation